 Guest lecture by Skype co-creator Jaan Tallinn, spring 2016.

 Institute of Computer Science has operated under that name and as a separate institute since 1993.
 We have also been active in creating our own traditions like the Career Day, Institute Day, student project contest, but also we'd like to think of interesting guest lecturers from the industry as part of our study traditions.

 Assistant in Informatics Didactics Tauno Palts presenting a coding workshop for highschool students.

 In addition to our main activities in academic higher education we also consider it important to host various other educational activities such as practical IT workshops for school children, massive open online courses on the basics of coding and IT workshops for teachers as well.

-As of February 2016 the Institute of Computer Science is located in two separate buildings in the city centre of Tartu - this is due to lack of space caused by our continuous expansion.
-Most of the lectures still take place on J. Liivi 2, however, a large group of our research staff are now located in Paabel (Ülikooli 17, across the street from the main hall).
-This is a temporary solution until our new IT building is ready.
+As of January 2020 the Institute of Computer Science is located in the University of Tartu Delta Centre.
+Before that we were located in two separate building.
+Most of the lectures took place in J. Liivi 2, however, a large group of our research staff were located in Paabel (Ülikooli 17, across the street from the main hall).

 Opening of ATI Paabel: we were visited by the Rector prof. Volli Kalm and the Director of Administration Andres Liinat.
 Pictured at the Internet of Things lab.